Proof by exhaustion: Elegance

 Mathematicians prefer to avoid proofs by exhaustion with large numbers of cases, which are viewed as inelegant.
+Mathematical elegance can be defined as a subjective judgment of a mathematical proof based on its simplicity and effectiveness.
+It is often portrayed in finding the simplest manner to express a complex concept.
+A major reason as to why this is seen as mathematically inelegant is because this method is best used in scenarios with a finite number of outcomes.
+Scenarios with a large, or infinite, amount of outcomes would be much more difficult to prove with this method.
 An illustration as to how such proofs might be inelegant is to look at the following proofs that all modern Summer Olympic Games are held in years which are divisible by 4:

-Proof: The first modern Summer Olympics were held in 1896, and then every 4 years thereafter (neglecting exceptional situations such as when the games' schedule were disrupted by World War I, World War II and the COVID-19 pandemic.).
+Proof: The first modern Summer Olympics were held in 1896, and then every 4 years thereafter (neglecting exceptional situations such as when the games' schedule was disrupted by World War I, World War II and the COVID-19 pandemic).
 Since 1896 = 474 × 4 is divisible by 4, the next Olympics would be in year 474 × 4 + 4 = (474 + 1) × 4, which is also divisible by four, and so on (this is a proof by mathematical induction).
 Therefore, the statement is proved.

 The statement can also be proved by exhaustion by listing out every year in which the Summer Olympics were held, and checking that every one of them can be divided by four.
 With 28 total Summer Olympics as of 2016, this is a proof by exhaustion with 28 cases.

 In addition to being less elegant, the proof by exhaustion will also require an extra case each time a new Summer Olympics is held.
 This is to be contrasted with the proof by mathematical induction, which proves the statement indefinitely into the future.

 Number of cases

 There is no upper limit to the number of cases allowed in a proof by exhaustion.
-Sometimes there are only two or three cases.
-Sometimes there may be thousands or even millions.
+Sometimes there are only two or three cases, but there may be thousands or even millions.
 For example, rigorously solving a chess endgame puzzle might involve considering a very large number of possible positions in the game tree of that problem.

 The first proof of the four colour theorem was a proof by exhaustion with 1834 cases.
 This proof was controversial because the majority of the cases were checked by a computer program, not by hand.
 The shortest known proof of the four colour theorem today still has over 600 cases.